Eajay/mnist-with-knn/README.md

 # MNIST WITH KNN
->  Using knn to classify 8400 testing pictures based on 33600 training pictures with Python in numpy
+> 1. Using knn to classify 8400 testing pictures based on 33600 training pictures with Python in numpy.
+> 2. Using knn to classify 28000 testing picture based on 42000 training pictures and submit the result on kaggle.
+Training and testing files are available in http://yann.lecun.com/exdb/mnist/